An Overview of the Law in Australia

 Take a look as we highlight some notable facts within Australian Law to ensure you don’t land into trouble down under!

 Ignorance of the law is no defence!
 If you are travelling Down Under it’s important to make yourself aware of the Australian laws and regulations.
 Here are a few crucial Australian laws:

 - It is illegal to drink alcohol in public areas

 - You need to be 18 to buy alcohol or tobacco (although it is not illegal for children to smoke tobacco, only to buy it)

 - It is illegal to work in Australia with a Tourist Visa

 - It is illegal to sell belongings on the streets without a license

-- It is illegal to ride a bike with a helmet, or drive without putting your seatbelt on
+- It is illegal to ride a bike without a helmet or drive without putting your seatbelt on

-- You will be fined AU$ 75 for littering, including cigarette butts
+- You will be fined AUD 75 for littering, including cigarette butts

 - Possession of drugs is of course illegal

 - Touching someone without their consent is considered an invasion of their privacy and can lead to prosecution